 A good example of this is Million Youth March, Inc. v.
 Safir (S.D.N.Y.
 1998), where New York City denied a permit request by the Nation of Islam to hold a massive rally in Harlem, insisting that the rally be held instead on Randall’s Island.
 Located in the middle of the East River between Manhattan and Queens, Randall’s Island was inaccessible by bus or subway and was virtually uninhabited.

 The Nation of Islam brought suit under the First Amendment, challenging the city’s imposition of Randall’s Island as the only permissible site for the rally.
-In an extensive and instructive prong-three analysis, a federal judge ruled that the city had violated the ample alternative channels requirement.
+In an extensive and instructive three-prong analysis, a federal judge ruled that the city had violated the ample alternative channels requirement.

 The court stressed that the Randall’s Island alternative was constitutionally inadequate because it thwarted the plaintiff ’s access to its target audience, the residents of Harlem, and because holding the rally in Harlem was part and parcel of the plaintiff’s message — a message that focused on ways to improve the lives of African Americans.